 This category includes people who contact the CCRG for general information about the conviction review process or to request a copy of the booklet Applying for a Conviction Review or other information.

 Table 1 indicates the number of applications that the Minister actually received during this reporting period.
-An application is considered to be “completed” when a person has submitted the forms, information, and supporting documents required by the regulations.
-During this reporting period, the Minister received thirteen applications.
-Eight of them were completed.
+An application is considered to be “completed” when a person has submitted the forms, information and supporting documents required by the regulations.
+During this reporting period, the Minister received twelve applications.
+Three of them were completed.

-Of the thirteen applications made to the Minister during the reporting period, five fall into the “partially completed” category.
+Of the twelve applications made to the Minister during the reporting period, five fall into the”partially completed” category.
 An application is “screened out” if the person is not eligible to make an application for ministerial review.
 This category covers a variety of circumstances – for example, if it relates to a provincial offence, involves a civil matter, or deals with the same subject matter as a previously denied application and does not raise any new matters of significance.
-No applications were screened out during this reporting period.
+Four applications were screened out during this reporting period.

 |Applications partially completed||5|